murariamar/Timer/README.md

 npm start

-you can notice a timer running in your browser tab
+you can notice a animated timer running in your browser tab